Importing Scripts

 Importing within a script

-keyword is used within the script of a sprite, the import will look for the export
+If the import keyword is used within the body of a sprite, the import will look for the export keyword within the .scratch file.

-keyword, it will run all of the commands within it.
+Once it has found the export keyword, it will run all of the commands within it.

 To assign stacks, the original stack will "jump" over the import and will continue on without it.